Arylformamidase

-Thus, the two substrates of this enzyme are N-formyl-L-kynurenine and H_{2}O, whereas its two products are formate and L-kynurenine.
+The two substrates of this enzyme are N'-formylkynurenine and water.
+Its products are kynurenine and formic acid.

 This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is aryl-formylamine amidohydrolase.
 Other names in common use include kynurenine formamidase, formylase, formylkynureninase, formylkynurenine formamidase, formamidase I, and formamidase II.
-This enzyme participates in tryptophan metabolism and glyoxylate and dicarboxylate metabolism.
+This enzyme participates in tryptophan metabolism in the kynurenine pathway and glyoxylate and dicarboxylate metabolism.